pjtunstall/thanatarchia/README.md

 [Thanatarchia](https://thanatarchia.netlify.app/)

 Go to Actions to get started.
 Select the territory with your faction colour to schedule attacks.
 Select another territory to spy on it.
 End Turn to execute all scheduled attacks.
-Explore the (not-yet-terribly-helpful) help menu.
+Explore the help menu.

 ## Play locally